Skip to main content

 6 mentions Positive Neutral Negative

-The humor in the game is a mixed bag, with mission 2 delivering better dry humor compared to the more varied attempts in mission 1, which includes both in-your-face and subtle jokes.
-While the humor may not be universally hilarious, it offers a welcome contrast to the serious tone, particularly through the protagonist's recent divorce.
-Overall, players may find the humor enjoyable, though its effectiveness will vary by individual.
+The humor in the game is a mixed bag, with Mission 2 delivering better dry humor compared to the more overt attempts in Mission 1.
+While the jokes may not be side-splitting, they provide a welcome contrast to the serious narrative, often revolving around the protagonist's recent divorce.
+Overall, the humor is well-intended, though its effectiveness may vary for each player.

 • “Nothing that will have you rolling on the floor, but there is some good dry humor.”